 Rats on your property are a danger to you and your pets so it’s an issue that needs to be addressed urgently.
-Keep in mind that you could be charged for irresponsible use of rodenticides and rat traps.
+Keep in mind that you could be charged for the irresponsible use of rodenticides and rat traps.

 Hire a rat exterminator in Toronto to take care of your rat problem.
 The expert will also clean out rat debris including toilets and nests which carry many potential diseases.
 Do not handle rat feces or rat nests without proper protective gear complete with a respirator.
-This is toxic material and an infection could be potentially fatal.
+This is a toxic material and an infection could be potentially fatal.
 Rat debris also contains pheromones which can alert other rodents to an ideal nesting site.
 These opportunistic invaders aren’t just restricted to rats and may include raccoons and squirrels.

 The exterminator will also remove whatever is attracting the rats to your home in the first place and seal appropriately to prevent the critters from breaking in again.